|

 1. You’re Here for a Reason by Nancy Tillman

-It is a wonderful way to teach about the value of small acts of kindness!
-And you can follow it up by starting a classroom shout-out or kindness board.
+Try pairing it with a classroom kindness challenge or a shout-out board to help students recognize and celebrate thoughtful behavior.
 I’ve shared more details about how to get started here: How to build classroom community the first days of school.

 2. What Do You Do with a Problem? by Kobi Yamada